 Types of Corneal Diseases

-Keratoconus is diagnosed when the cornea develops a cone-shaped deformity through weakening and thinning of the central cornea membrane.
+Keratoconus is diagnosed when the cornea develops a cone-shaped deformity through the weakening and thinning of the central cornea membrane.
 Keratoconus most commonly affects both eyes, but may only affect one eye.
-Progression of this condition can vary from rapid, gradual or intermittent.
+Progression of this condition can vary from rapid, gradual, or intermittent.

 Symptoms of keratoconus include increasingly blurry vision.
 Wearing contact lenses is often used as early treatment of keratoconus, but can become difficult as the disease progresses and distorts the shape of the cornea, preventing the lens from fitting properly.
 Please visit our crosslinking page to read more about an exciting clinical trial that Drs.
 Slade & Parkhurst are involved in to help stop the progression of keratoconus.

 Fuchs’ Endothelial Dystrophy is a hereditary abnormality that affects the endothelium, the inner cell layer of the cornea.
 The purpose of the endothelium is to pump fluids out of the cornea, keeping it thin and crystal clear.
 If fluids are not pumped out, the cornea swells and becomes cloudy resulting in decreased vision.

 Bullous Keratopathy is a condition in which the cornea becomes permanently enlarged.
 This occurs because the endothelium, the inner layer of the cornea, is damaged and no longer extracting fluids from the tissue.

 Symptoms of both Fuchs’ endothelial dystrophy and bullous keratopathy include possible glare around lights at night and eventually in bright sunlight.
 Vision may be foggy or blurry in the morning and then clear up later in the day.
 As the disease further progresses, vision will continue to be blurry throughout the day and eventually may not clear at all.

 Corneal Disease Causes & Risk Factors